iturdikulov/notes/Devdocs.md

 # DevDocs

-DevDocs combines multiple API documentations in a fast, organized, and searchable interface.
+DevDocs combines multiple API [[Documentation|documentations ]] in a fast, organized, and searchable interface.

 Can be used as alternative to Dash or Zeal, since it's not required to install it locally can be used on any device with a browser.